 A collector update.

-This journal entry covers my leakage issues, the potential culprits and how we got it fixed."
+This entry covers my experiences with merge collector leakage issues, the potential culprits and how we got it fixed."

 - Matt